OpenNews/srccon/transcripts/SRCCON2017-local-data-journalism.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Local data journalism still matters (and we can make it better!)
+# Local data journalism still matters (and we can make it better!)

-Session facilitator(s): Carla Astudillo, Erin Petenko, Steve Stirling Day & Time: Thursday, 3-4:15pm
+### Session facilitator(s): Carla Astudillo, Erin Petenko, Steve Stirling

+### Day & Time: Thursday, 3-4:15pm

-Room: Johnson
+### Room: Johnson

 ERIN: I'm Erin.